 Coban offers connections to many places in Guatemala but if you find yourself here, our Coban Travel Guide will tell you where to stay and the things to see & do.

-Take a break from planning, and let us tell you what’s worth seeing before heading to Lanquin:
+Without further ado, let us tell you what’s worth seeing before heading to Lanquin…

 By far the highlight of Coban is El Calvario, a pagan church located up a hill via a winding staircase.